Skip to content

 • View Ocean-Based CDR Overviews & Illustrations:

-Road Maps to Accelerate the Testing and Development of Ocean-Based Carbon Dioxide Removal
+Road Maps to Accelerate the Testing and Development of Marine-Based Carbon Dioxide Removal

 The road maps were designed to focus global attention and catalyze engagement on the most critical areas of work needed to advance our knowledge.
 The maps will be updated and refined regularly as progress is made, new priorities identified, and advances emerge in science, technology, governance, and policy.